Miami, Florida Wrongful Termination Lawyers and Law Firm

 In Florida, most employment is at-will.
 This means either party may terminate the employment relationship at any time, for almost any reason.
 However, the law places some limits on employers’ ability to terminate employees.

 While there is technically no legal action called a “wrongful termination claim” under Florida law, you can bring a lawsuit if your employer fired or terminated you for illegal reasons.
-These lawsuits generally fall under the following grounds:
+What are some types of wrongful termination claims?